Heard about this vaccine but not sure what it's all about? Here's some useful information

 5. What's polio?

-Polio, a highly contagious virus that attacks the brain, nervous system and spinal cord, was very common in the past – affecting children worldwide, and causing paralysis and death.
+Polio is a highly contagious virus that attacks the brain, nervous system and spinal cord.
+It was very common in the past – affecting children worldwide, and may cause paralysis and death.

-Our immunisation programme has helped to get rid of polio in this country and in most countries across the world.
-But it will return if we stop vaccinating!
+Our immunisation programme has helped to reduce polio in this country and in most countries across the world.
+But it could increase if we stop vaccinating!

 how to get help